wordsum/wordsum-python/README.md

 8. source ./bin/activate

+9. export PYTHONHASHSEED=0

-9. pip3 install -r requirements.txt
+10. pip3 install -r requirements.txt

-10. python3 test/test_tensor_install.py
+11. python3 test/test_tensor_install.py

-11. wait for Tensorflow to say 'Hi'.
+12. wait for Tensorflow to say 'Hi'.
 If it doesn't then something is wrong.

 ### Local Setup on Ubuntu with Python3 and virtualenv: